VTS Services

 – Davydov Cape Automated Wireless Observer Unit on which the AIS base station and A1 GMDSS two-way radio have been installed.

-Comprehensive navigational services with the use of VTS of the Vanino Branch are rendered to vessels making calls at the seaports of Vanino and De Kastri.
+Comprehensive navigational services with the use of VTS of the North-Eastern Basin Branch are rendered to vessels making calls at the seaports of Vanino, De Kastri and Magadan.
 The services include:

 - providing navigational, operative and other information to vessels;